 Value-Based Pricing

 Value-based pricing, another prevalent compensation model in consulting, anchors fees on the perceived value delivered to the client.
+This model is particularly effective in executive compensation consulting, where specialized services are offered in designing and implementing compensation plans for executives.
 This model allows consultants to:

 Charge fees that reflect the strategic importance and potential impact of their services